SuperpoweredAI/spDB/README.md

 results = db.query(query_vector)
 ```

-## Architecture overview
-spDB uses a two-step process to perform approximate nearest neighbors search.
-First, a highly compressed Faiss index is searched to find the `preliminary_top_k` (set to 500 by default) results.
-Then the full uncompressed vectors for these results are retrieved from a key-value store on disk, and a k-nearest neighbors search is performed on these vectors to arrive at the `final_top_k` results.

 ## Parameters
 spDB has a few parameters you can adjust to control the tradeoff between memory usage, recall, and latency.
 You may also need to adjust certain parameters based on the size of your vectors.
 The default parameters were designed around 768d vectors, with a high focus placed on low memory usage.